SnehalB06/Vision-The-Virtual-Assistant/README.md

   - [BingNewsSearch RaapidAPI](https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1)

-## To Start working on the project, Start with
+## To Start working on the project:

 - For Text UI - Start from [vision.py](Brain/vision.py)